When researching legislative intent, you may need to examine a wide range of documents:

 On rare occasions, statements of legislative intent will be recorded into the House and the Senate Journals.
 Individuals who are compiling legislative intent should always check the House and Senate Journals rather than relying on a bill's actions to signal such a statement.
 In recent sessions, care has been taken to include references to statements of legislative intent in the list of actions on a bill, or bill history.
 Prior to the 75th Legislature, however, statements of intent were inconsistently reflected in the actions.

-Minutes are the summary of committee proceedings; Committee minutes from the 63rd-74th Legislatures (1973-1995) and for some earlier sessions are being scanned and can be found on the library website using the Committee search.
-Minutes for the 74th Legislature (1995) to the present are on Texas Legislature Online.
+Minutes are the summary of committee proceedings; Committee minutes from the 63rd Legislature (1973) to the present can be found on the library website using the Committee search.
+Minutes from the 74th Legislature (1995) to the present are on Texas Legislature Online.

 You can find the revisor's reports and related legislation by Texas Legislative Council on our Texas Law Time Line.
 The reports contain the Source Law, Revised Law, and may contain a Revisor's Note describing the change.